 A GUI built in MATLAB enables the clinician or engineer to load clinical settings, select algorithms, and adjust parameters in real time.
 The recipient has access to a similar interface to rate the performance of each system variation for criteria such as speech clarity and ease of listening.

 Evaluate innovative noise-reduction algorithms for cochlear implants

-Use Simulink to model and simulate candidate algorithms, and use Simulink Coder with xPC Target to conduct real-time tests of the most promising candidates
+Use Simulink to model and simulate candidate algorithms, and use Simulink Coder with Simulink Real-Time to conduct real-time tests of the most promising candidates